cattracker.jpg

 How to register your pet

-If you own a pet, there are two steps involved in registering your pet.
+If you own a pet, there are 2 steps involved in registering your pet.
 The first is having your animal microchipped and permanently identified by a vet, the second is registering your pet with the Pet Registry.

-Both processes are a legal requirement, they are also helpful if your pet goes missing.
+Both processes are a legal requirement.
+They are also helpful if your pet goes missing.

 Step 1 - Microchip your pet

-In NSW, it is a legal requirement that all cats and dogs, (other than exempt cats and dogs), must be microchipped by 12 weeks of age or before being sold or given away, whichever happens first.
+In NSW, it is a legal requirement that all cats and dogs (other than exempt cats and dogs) must be microchipped by 12 weeks of age or before being sold or given away, whichever happens first.

 Step 2 - Register your pet

-All cats and dogs, other than exempt cats and dogs, must be registered on the NSW Companion Animal Register.
 Registration is only required once in the state of NSW and remains in place for the life of that animal, even if the owner changes.
-Registration information, including the owner’s contact details, must be kept up-to-date by the owner.

 You will need to provide the following documentation at the time of registration: